AsundkarPoornima/Containerize_PythonWebApp/README.md

 ### Stage-01 : Create a web page
 Put all the web page code file into github

-### Stage-02 : Create a Docker file
+### Stage-02 : Create a Dockerfile
-- Create a Docker file into github
+- Create a Dockerfile into github
  ```FROM python:3.8
 COPY . /application
 WORKDIR /application